suhil28/CoreJava-RocketTravels-Project-/README.md

 # CoreJava-RocketTravels-Project-
-The train ticket booking system is a Java project which maintains the ticket booking and other heavy works of a train station.
+Ticket booking and other heavy tasks at a train station are maintained by a Java project called the train ticket booking system.